l-j-g/battleships-t2a2/README.md

 When either player has guessed the location of all of the other players battleships the game is over.

+To launch the game navigate the the installation direction and execute the following command:

+`python battleships.py`

 ### Input

 Input is taken from the user during three distinct processes: